To learn about stomach cancer prognosis and survival rate, you have to have an understanding of the stage of your

-That aside, the prognosis is important to both the person suffering the disease as well as family and friends who want to make plans for both the present and future.
+That aside, the life expectancy is important to both the person suffering the disease as well as family and friends who want to make plans for both the present and future.

 Before reading on, I assume that you are ready to take in this information which you might find emotionally difficult.

 The reason for having staging is that it provides a way for doctors to determine the best treatment options for you to go into remission as well as guiding stomach cancer prognosis.

 Classically it has been classified in to 2 staging systems.
 One system is known as TNM staging, the other is a by classifying it from Stage 0 to 4.